logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/networking.md

 Ensure that ports *443*, *9083*, *9085*, *8020*, *50010*, and *9092* are reachable from the Databricks cluster *Network Security Group*.

-!!! note "Hopsworks.ai"
+!!! note "managed.hopsworks.ai"
-    If you deployed your Hopsworks Feature Store instance with Hopsworks.ai, it suffices to enable [outside access of the Feature Store, Online Feature Store, and Kafka services](https://docs.hopsworks.ai/hopsworks-cloud/latest/services/#outside-access-to-the-feature-store).
+    If you deployed your Hopsworks Feature Store instance with [managed.hopsworks.ai](https://managed.hopsworks.ai), it suffices to enable [outside access of the Feature Store, Online Feature Store, and Kafka services](https://docs.hopsworks.ai/hopsworks-cloud/latest/services/#outside-access-to-the-feature-store).

 ## Next Steps